ukparliament/ontologies/meta/weeknotes/2025/30/index.md

 * Attempting to build our very own [Procedure Browsable Space](https://api.parliament.uk/procedure-browser)&trade;, the bone structure of which now resembles that of Audrey Hepburn.
 If we do say ourselves.

-* Recognising that bone structure is not everything - a dash of slap never going amiss - and roping in the aforementioned Iona, [Mr Korris](https://bsky.app/profile/mattkorris.bsky.social). the fantastic Mr Fox, and [Mr Waddington](https://bsky.app/profile/mattwadd.bsky.social) to make the damned thing usable to semi-normal people.
+* Recognising that bone structure is not everything - a dash of slap never going amiss - and roping in the aforementioned Iona, [Mr Korris](https://bsky.app/profile/mattkorris.bsky.social). the fantastic Mr Fox, and [Mr Waddington](https://bsky.app/profile/mattwadd.bsky.social) to make the thing usable to semi-normal people.

 * Lovingly tending the Commons half of the [Members' Names Information System](https://data.parliament.uk/membersdataplatform/#), applying some much needed data cleansing and *documenting* what we've done and why.
 Which is a first.